gbravo1/mitogenomes/Readme.md

-**This is a small pipeline to generate avian mitogenomes from Illumina short paired-end reads.**
+**This is a small pipeline to generate avian mitogenomes from Illumina short paired-end reads when having deep whole-genome coverage.**

 It uses the following programs: